 Slow living is a philosophy about being more mindful and purposeful in your choices of how you spend your time and the things you acquire.
 It’s about going back to some of the basics of human connectedness and shedding the need to constantly be busy.

 Slow living may look a little different for everyone.
 There are no hard and fast rules of having to disconnect from electronics completely, for instance.
+You don’t have to be a minimalist.

 It’s more a shift in mindset to live more deeply and savor life.
+Mindfulness plays a big role.
+When living a slow life, you practice connecting to the present moment.

 Slow Living Inspiration